btcpayserver/btcpayserver-docker/README.md

 3. Create a docker-compose fragment ([Example for BTC](docker-compose-generator/docker-fragments/bitcoin.yml))
 4. Add your CryptoDefinition ([Example for BTC](docker-compose-generator/src/CryptoDefinition.cs))

-Now if you want to test, **DO NOT USE `build.sh`**, because this utility is a pre-built docker image.
+When testing your coin, **DO NOT USE `build.sh`**, since it uses a pre-built docker image.

-Instead, install [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/windows) then run:
+Instead, install [.NET Core 2.1 SDK](https://www.microsoft.com/net/download/windows) and run:

 ```bash
 BTCPAYGEN_CRYPTO1="xxx"